Not just the scrap metal value

 When a car is scrapped, the scrapyard can sell the metal in the car for its current value on the metal market.
 The amount that’s offered for a scrap car also reflects the value of the spare parts that can be stripped from it.

 The heavier the car, the more it’s worth for its scrap metal value, but cars of equal weight can be worth different prices depending on the makes and models of the vehicles.
+Interested in finding out the value of your car?
+Just use our scrap car value calculator.

 The metals in a car